shwestrick/shwestrick.github.io/_drafts/useful-races.md

 one successful CAS.
 That is a significant improvement over the $$2|E|$$ updates required for the slower approach.

-### Making it deterministic with priority updates

-The faster approach above is non-deterministic: it ensures that some parent is selected for each vertex, but doesn't ensure that the same parent will be selected every time.
+**Non-determinism**.
+This approach ensures that some parent is selected for each vertex, but doesn't ensure that the same parent will be selected every time.
 Therefore, the final output of the BFS, while always correct, could be different on each execution.
 (There are many valid BFS trees for any graph, and the above algorithm selects one of them non-deterministically.)

+Regardless of non-determinism, we can still argue that this code is correct.
+There is a race condition to reason about: any two calls `tryVisit(v,u1)` and `tryVisit(v,u2)` will race to update the value `parents[v]`.
+Abstractly, each value `parents[v]` has only two possible states: either "empty" (i.e., `-1`), or set with a valid parent.
+If a CAS succeeds, then the resulting value `parents[v]` is valid and will never change.
+If a CAS fails, then another CAS on the same cell must have succeeded.

+### Making it deterministic with priority updates

-**To make the algorithm deterministic**, we can use [priority updates](https://www.cs.cmu.edu/~blelloch/papers/SBFG13.pdf).
+To make the above approach deterministic, we can use [priority updates](https://www.cs.cmu.edu/~blelloch/papers/SBFG13.pdf).
 The idea is to select the "best" parent on-the-fly using CAS.
 We'll say that a parent $$u_1$$ is "better than" some other parent $$u_2$$ if
 $$u_1 > u_2$$ (relying on numeric labels for vertices).

-The following code implements this idea.
+So, in other words, we want to compute the maximum parent for each vertex.

+Here's some pseudocode.
 Again, we use a mutable array `parents` where `parents[v]` is the parent of `v`, or `-1` if it has not yet been visited.